Melvyn R. Paisley: Operation Ill Wind

 In 1986, federal prosecutors sued Paisley, arguing that a $183,000 severance package Paisley received upon leaving Boeing compromised his objectivity as Assistant Secretary of the Navy (Research, Engineering and Systems).
 The Supreme Court of the United States later ruled that such severance packages were not illegal.

 Upon leaving government in 1987, Paisley worked as a consultant, guiding companies like Martin Marietta and United Technologies Corporation through the procurement process.

-In 1991, federal prosecutors indicted Paisley for receiving bribes during his time as Assistant Secretary of the Navy (Research, Engineering and Systems).
-In the course of pleading guilty, Paisley admitted that he had received hundreds of thousands of dollars in bribes from an Israeli manufacturer of pilotless reconnaissance planes (Mazlat, which was a joint venture of two Israeli firms, Israel Aircraft Industries and Tadiran Ltd) and for providing confidential information to allow the Sperry Corporation to enable them to win a bid for the Aegis Combat System.
+In 1991, federal prosecutors indicted Paisley for receiving bribes during his time as Assistant Secretary of the Navy.
+In the course of pleading guilty, Paisley admitted that he had received hundreds of thousands of dollars in bribes from an Israeli manufacturer of pilotless reconnaissance planes and for providing confidential information to allow the Sperry Corporation to enable them to win a bid for the Aegis Combat System.
 Paisley was sentenced to four years in prison and fined $50,000.